zama-ai/concrete-core/concrete-core/docs/backends/backend_default.md

 # Default backend

 The default backend contains the CPU implementation of the majority of the engines from the specification.
-It is totally LLVM compatible, which makes it lightweight and very portable.
+It is lightweight and very portable.

 # Features

 Some additional features can be activated on top of the default backend:
 - `seeder_unix` and `seeder_x86_64_rdseed` make it possible to use a seeder based on the Unix system or relying on `rdseed` acceleration, which is a feature of (some) x86_64 platforms.
 - `backend_default_generator_x86_64_aesni`: makes it possible to generate randoms relying on `aesni` acceleration (a feature present on most modern x86_64 platforms) instead of the much slower software generation (that's activated by default).
+- `backend_default_generator_aarch64_aes`: makes it possible to generate randoms relying on the Neon `aes` acceleration (a feature present on modern aarch64 platforms).
 - `backend_default_parallel`: activates the creation of bootstrap keys with multithreading (relying on the `rayon` dependency).
 - `backend_default_serialization`: activates the compilation of serialization features in the default backend.